mymth/vanillajs-datepicker/docs/api.md

 When a `clear: true` option object is passed instead of a date, the method clears the date.

-If an invalid date, the same date as the current one or an option object without `clear: true` is passed, the method cosiders that argument as an "ineffective" argument because calling [`datepicker.setDate()`](api?id=datepickersetdate) with those values makes no changes to the date selection.
+If an invalid date, the same date as the current one or an option object without `clear: true` is passed, the method considers that argument as an "ineffective" argument because calling [`datepicker.setDate()`](api?id=datepickersetdate) with those values makes no changes to the date selection.

 When the [`allowOneSidedRange`](options?id=allowonesidedrange) config option is `false`, passing `{clear: true}` to clear the range works only when it is done to the last effective argument (in other words, passed to `rangeEnd` or to `rangeStart` along with ineffective `rangeEnd`).
 This is because when the date range is changed, it gets normalized based on the last change at the end of the changing process.